 History:

 Frank Campbell is an unknown folk guitarist and singer.
-He released one recording in the early 1970’s on Silver Crest Custom, a vanity indie label.
-The title of the album was East 71st Street.
+He released one recording in the early 1970’s on Silver Crest Custom, a vanity indie label from New York.
+The title of the album was "East 71st Street".
 Campbell's origins are unclear, other than the title of the album giving away his possible location.
-There is an East 71st Street in New York City and Silver Crest was also based out of New York.
-So I would surmise he is from there.
+There is an East 71st Street in New York City so I would assume he is from there.

 With a blank back cover and no insert, the lineup of musicians is unclear.
-There are a few different acoustic guitars, a lead electric guitar on two tracks, a bass guitar, a recorder on his rendition of "California Dreamin'" and a piano on the closing track.
+There are a few different acoustic guitars, bass guitar, a lead electric guitar on two tracks, a recorder on his rendition of "California Dreamin'" and a piano on the closing track.
 It is possible that Campbell played all of the instruments himself and that the album was an intended demo.
 The recording remains a mystery and I would love more information on its creator.
 If you have information, please contact me!

 East 71st Street (Silver Crest, 197?)

-Rating: 5/10
+Rating: 6/10